BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 ### UCP ###

-This mod is mostly compatible with UCP 4.0, with three known exceptions:
+This mod is mostly compatible with UCP 4.0, with four known exceptions:

 * "`Better Enemy Drops -> Regular Enemy Drop Improvements -> BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes -> Specific Loot Changes ->